 The trail begins as a mostly gravel trail through some coastal pines.
 At the .2-mile mark, turn left onto a wooden boardwalk.

 Before you go on, peer out into the brackish marsh.
-You will no doubt see hundreds of tiny crabs popping into and out of holes, hunting for low tide treasures.
+You will see hundreds of tiny crabs popping into and out of holes, hunting for low tide treasures.

-Continue along the boardwalk that leads across the tidal marsh.
+Continue on the boardwalk cross the tidal marsh.
 At the .4-mile mark, you will reach a small fishing pier as the wooden boardwalk ends at the James River.